 The bark is textural, varying from scaly to flaky dependent on the species.

-Pine trees are really quite versatile when it comes to preferred soil conditions, growing well in chalk, loam, sand and clay, as well as both acidic and alkaline soils, as long as they are fairly well drained.
+Pine trees are really quite versatile Conifers when it comes to preferred soil conditions, growing well in chalk, loam, sand and clay and either acidic and alkaline conditions, as long as it is fairly well draining.
 Pine trees do prefer to be in full sun and if planted in shade you may find that they don't grow as quickly and the foliage may be less vibrant.

 In addition to their ornamental value as trees, the wood from Pine trees is one of the most commonly used types of timber in both construction and carpentry.
 Interior uses include window and door frames, flooring and furniture.
 For exterior use it requires treating.